 As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including spiders and other arachnids.
-Contact us today for your FREE ESTIMATE!
+Contact us today for your FREE CONSULTATION!

 #1 Spider Control Service

 The Arizona brown spider is a species of recluse spider that is commonly found throughout Arizona.
 This spider has 3 sets of eyes, eight long legs, and grow to be 1/4-1/2 inch long.
 The Arizona brown spider can be distinguished by its violin shaped marking on its head to scare off its predators and its yellowish brown colored body.